tim54100/AIA_homework2_mnist/README.md

 # AIA_homework2_mnist
-use mnist datasets to practice simple deep learning
+Use mnist datasets to practice simple CNN.

+The details of code are all in main.ipynb, but the comments are traditional chinese.